What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Local authority home visits

-The bill gives local authorities new powers to request home visits - and refusing could have consequences.
+The Act gives local authorities new powers to request home visits once these sections are in force - and refusing could have consequences.

 - LAs must "consider where the child lives" within 15 days of registration